wolfm2/oF_2018SP/13_Final/TravisLuke/readme.txt

 Requirements:

 For the sound requirement I use sound as input.
-For the nonlinear movement I ease out the histogram values to create a persistence effect.
+For the nonlinear movement I ease out/low pass filter the histogram values to create a persistence effect.
 For the new topic I used FFTs and postprocessing.

 Questions/Comments: